Skip to main content

 The die and the frame are usually connected to each other using wire bonding.
 Copper/gold is usually preferred for wire bonding.
 Some manufacturers use flip-chip technology for this interconnection.
 The flip-chip technique offers better electrical performance compared to the conventional one.

-The metalized terminal pads are located at the bottom surface.
+The metalized terminal pads are located on the bottom surface.
 These terminal pads are present along the four edges of the bottom surface and provide electrical interconnections to the PCB.

 The bottom side of the package consists of an exposed pad.
 This pad provides an efficient heat path to the PCB.
 The exposed pad enables ground connection as well.